Few-Shot Character Understanding in Movies as an Assessment to Meta-Learning of Theory-of-Mind: Baseline Methods

-\textbf{Straight-Forward Multi-Task Learning} Our first straightforward baseline is to apply standard multi-task learning.
-We combine the training data for both training and evaluation tasks.
-All the tasks share the same Longformer encoder (i.e., the base learner of the other meta-learning approaches).
-On top of the encoder, each task $i$ has its own prediction layer $f_i$, which is a linear classification head that makes prediction as $P(\text{P}_x=c|S) = g_{i}(\mathbf{e}_{\text{P}_x|S})$, where $g_{i}: \mathbb{R}^{d \times 1} \xrightarrow{} \mathbb{R}^{C \times 1}$.

-Because of our few-shot learning formulation, we do early stopping according to the averaged performance across \textbf{the testing data of all development tasks} for model selection.
+\textbf{Multi-Task Learning.} A most straightforward inductive baseline is to apply standard multi-task learning on all the training and evaluation tasks to learn a classifier for each character.
+All the tasks share the same Longformer encoder, \emph{i.e.}, the base learner in Appendix~\ref{app:base_learner}.
+On top of the encoder, each task $i$ has its own prediction layer $f_i$, which is a linear classification head that makes prediction as $P(\text{P}_x=c|S) = f_{i}(\mathbf{e}_{\text{P}_x|S})$, where $f_{i}: \mathbb{R}^{d} \xrightarrow{} \mathbb{R}^{C}$.
+We do early stopping according to the averaged performance across \emph{the testing data of all development tasks} for model selection.

-\textbf{Prototypical Network~\cite{snell2017prototypical}} One representative few-shot learning approach is to learn a metric network $\Lambda$ for prediction.
-The network embeds the input $x$ into a vector; thus for any given input $(x,x')$, $\Lambda(x)^T\Lambda(x')$ outputs a similarity score.